 A lightweight device that's easy to use and doesn't require boiling water.
 Has adjustable temperature settings and is reasonably quiet to operate.
-Attentive customer service and 1 year warranty.
+Attentive customer service.

 If you've ever knelt over a bowl of steaming hot water while suffering from a cold, you know that steam inhalation has its benefits.
 But what if we told you there is a simpler, less awkward way of inhaling steam?